 Made from fresh or frozen, this delicious Instant Pot soy-ginger chicken hibachi recipe is a great Japanese-inspired dish that you can serve with rice, cauliflower rice, quinoa, noodles or green vegetables.
 The chicken is stir-fried in a soy ginger and sesame based sauce and a dollop of butter.

 Ground beef is one of the most affordable protein choices, making it a clear winner on the weekly grocery list.
-This taco meat comes together from frozen in just about ten minutes.
-The taco seasoning makes this meat ideal for tacos (of course), burritos, salads, rice bowls and more.
-Recipe from Number 2 Pencil.
+This taco meat comes together with little time and effort can be used in a variety of ways from tacos (of course), burritos, salads, rice bowls and more.
+We also have a great post with more ideas for using up leftover taco meat here.

 A good chuck roast goes a long way in the Instant Pot.
 With key ingredients to deepen the flavor and keep the meat juicy while is cooks to tender perfection, this healthy recipe is perfect for adding to tacos or serving alongside your choice of roasted veggies and potatoes.